gaiaseynaeve/afec-eigensite/src/post/post1.md

 ---
 title: COMPARING STYLING METHODS IN 2020 (BY CHRIS COYIER)
 description: Over on Smashing, Adebiyi Adedotun Lukman covers all these styling methods.
-It’s in the context of Next.js, which is somewhat important as Next.js has some specific ways you work with these tools, is React and, thus, is a components-based architecture.
-But the styling methods talked about transcend Next.js, and can apply broadly to lots of websites.
 date: 2020-09-10
 layout: 'layouts/post.html'
 ---